nosey-dewdrop/nosey-dewdrop/README.md

-I am DAMLA I am a student at BILKENT UNIVERSITY - COMPUTER SCIENCE
+I am DAMLA I am a student at BILKENT UNIVERSITY - COMPUTER SCIENCE (THANKS GOD I AM STUDYING COMPUTER SCIENCE)

 💻 I am learning Java, Python, CSS and HTML.
 I like coding because mistakes are always rewarding me with more knowledge.
 I got interested in AI when I was a child.
 I used to play League of Legends since 2014 and AI bot as good as me really surprised me.
-From that day, I wanted to be a part of this world.

 👩🏻‍💻 I love computer science.
 I like it because I don't like people who are rude, selfish, egoistic.
-So, I only want to work with myself.
-Work from anywhere I want and in anytime I want :=)
+So, I want to rely myself, work from anywhere I want and in anytime I want :=)

-For now, I play electric guitar, bass guitar and piano.
-However, they are just "instruments" and the music is in our hearts, so I'd say I like music, I'd play anything I'd wanted to. 🎹🎶
+I listen to progressive rock and classical music.
+Not only because I am such an elitist, I enjoy compex harmonies and unexpected parts in their music.
+I listen to anything that is artistic.
+I don't understand about genres.
+Music is in our hearts, I love music.🎹🎶

 📚 I read a lot.
 Really, a lot.
 I have a room for my books - a Damumya library.
 I like reading novels, philosophy. 📖 All in all, I have lost my only chance of happiness in such a pragmatic world with idealistic soul.
 So, art is the only place for me to dream. :=) 🌌

-My favorite artists are Dostoevsky, Beethoven, Shakespeare, David Gilmour, Chopin. 💐 I love Pink Floyd, Radiohead, King Crimson, Led Zeppelin.
+My favorite artists are Dostoevsky, Beethoven, Shakespeare, David Gilmour. 💐 I love Pink Floyd, Radiohead, King Crimson, Led Zeppelin.
 I like crochetting.

+damummyphus@gmail.com
+let's talk about tech, philosopy, music, pink floyd, progressive music, indie music, rock, novels, classic literature, crochetting, psychology, sociology. or even medicine. (i was a medicine major once upon a time...)